galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 ### Cell Type estimation with **MuSiC**

+The deconvolution process can be performed by simply inputting the bulk RNA-seq and scRNA-seq datasets, and hitting execute, but in this section we will be tracing the effect of a disease phenotype across both datasets.

-  In this section we will use one of the factors from the bulk RNA-seq phenotypes related to the the Type-II Diabetes (T2D) disease status, namely the `hba1c` factor described in phenotype data.
+Here we will use one of the factors from the bulk RNA-seq phenotypes related to the the Type-II Diabetes (T2D) disease status, namely the `hba1c` factor described in bulk phenotype data, compared against the `T2D` factor in the single cell phenotype data.

 > ### {% icon hands_on %} Hands-on: Task description